Gimmer268/lzpt-tools/README.md

 * Sony's own images satisfy it everywhere: 418/418 blocks in the ILCE-7RM2 `nflasha3`, 99/99 in the ILCE-6300 `nflasha7`.

+## The second invariant, and the same rule in WBI images

+[INVARIANTS.md](INVARIANTS.md) collects both rules in one place:

+* **Keep the block table and the total size identical to the stock image.**
+  Nothing enforces this, but it is what makes an interrupted write survivable: with an unchanged table, every byte on flash during the write belongs to a valid container (each block is either the old or the new data, and the table itself is byte-identical) - the property `lzpt_inplace.py` is built around.
+* **WBI images (`nflasha5`, magic `WBI1`) follow the same 512 idea**, with the twist that their sections are concatenated with no padding, so one odd size shifts every later section off the grid.
+Measured on ILCE-7RM2 (1531 sections) and ILCE-6300 (1635 sections): zero unaligned, and both sum checks hold exactly (`sum(size) == dataSize`, `sum(osize) == oDataSize`).

+It also lists what is *not* an invariant, so nobody asserts something the stock images themselves violate - notably, the last block's `offset + size` is larger than the file size in Sony's own containers.
 ## Usage

 ```console